 Understand that I am a complete outsider who did an in-depth study of the historical evidence surrounding Paul’s journeys.
 My purpose in writing was to deal with an objective evaluation of the evidence, while avoiding subjective or theoretical arguments.
 So I was definitely not writing as a biblical scholar.
 I would not want to be confused with one.

 Q: What one thing would you like to see change in biblical scholarship?

 One thing I’d like to see is a scholarly dictionary of the Book of Acts, or of the Gospels, which is nothing more than a verse by verse examination of the empirical evidence.
 “Here is what is certain, here is what is probable, here is what the evidence calls into question,” and so forth.
 It would be set out according to a rigorously objective criterion of what constitutes evidence.
-Of course, no such dictionary exists today nor will we see one in the foreseeable future.
-Since such a dictionary would employ an objective standard of evidence; it would not be a form of biblical scholarship.
+Of course, no such dictionary exists nor will we see one in the foreseeable future.
+Such a dictionary would not be considered biblical scholarship.

-Fundamentally, modern biblical scholarship is about subjective judgment.
-Even conservative scholars have bought into this.
-An intellectual revolution would have to occur to overthrow this view of things.
+Fundamentally, modern biblical scholarship is about making subjective judgments.
+Even conservative scholars have bought into the main thrust of the discipline.
+An intellectual revolution would have to occur to overthrow this system.
 It is just too well-entrenched in the academy to disappear.
-And I don’t see that revolution happening any time soon.
+And I don’t see a revolution happening any time soon.

 Q: You don’t see anything good happening today, even in conservative biblical scholarship?

 A: But it was primarily a work of historical background.
 It was mostly concerned with the general historical setting of Paul’s journeys.
-It was a work for historians.
+It was a work by historians written for historians.
 However, by and large it was a wonderful study.